Klipper3d/klipper/docs/Config_Reference.md

 #   "stealthChop" mode.
 #coolstep_threshold:
 #   The velocity (in mm/s) to set the TMC driver internal "CoolStep"
 #   threshold to.
-When set, the coolstep feature will be enabled if
+If set, the coolstep feature will be enabled when
 #   the stepper motor velocity is near or above this value.
 Important
 #   - if coolstep_threshold is set and "sensorless homing" is used,
 #   then one must ensure that the homing speed is above the coolstep